SoftwareHeritage/swh-environment/docker/README.rst

 This task will scrape the forge’s project list and create subtasks to inject each git repository found there.

-This will take a bit af time to complete.
+This will take a bit of time to complete.

 To increase the speed at which git repositories are imported, you can spawn more ``swh-loader-git`` workers::